mbasaglia/mini_apps/docs/installation/basic.md

 This guide assumes the domain is `miniapps.example.com`, replace with the appropriate value in the various config files.

-Most steps require to have root access on a default configuration, if you are not logged in as `root`, you can try `sudo`.
+Some require to have root access, if you are not logged in as `root`, you can try `sudo`.

-This guide will install the mini app in `/var/www/miniapps.example.com`, you might want to use a different directory.
+This guide will install the mini app in `/opt/miniapps.example.com`, you might want to use a different directory.
+If you are planning to run from docker, somewhere in your home directory will also work.

 There are [multiple apps](../apps/index.md) available, this guide will set up